Gas Station Insurance

 - Signs and satellite dishes

-If you are looking for a basic insurance policy to tend to all your general needs, a business owners policy would be a cost-effective option.
+If you are looking for a basic insurance policy as a business owner, then a business owners policy (BOP) is a cost-effective option.

-BOP is a bundle of commercial property insurance, general liability insurance, and business interruption insurance.
-Therefore, it is affordable for gas station owners.
-A BOP generally provides coverages for:
+A BOP comprises commercial property insurance, general liability insurance, and business interruption insurance.
+Therefore, it is a more affordable choice for gas station owners.
+A BOP generally provides coverage for:

 - Building and contents